 HLTH 110 Wellness for Life

 HLTH 222 Public Health and Epidemiology

 B. Choose three (3) additional courses from the list below, at least two of which must be at the 200-level or above, representing three (3) of the following four categories:

-Page 304 ~

 Category 1: Health Promotion/Disease Prevention

 HLTH 206 Wellness Behavior

 HLTH 326 Drugs, Alcohol, and Addictive Behavior

+HLTH 390 Special Topics in Health and Wellness

+NEUR 225 Biopsychology

 NUTR 333 Nutrition and Chronic Disease

 NUTR 478 Community Nutrition

 PSYC 245 Health Psychology

 SOCI 325 Health and Illness

-SOCI 333 Mental Health and the Individual
+SOCI 333 Society, Mental Health, and the Individual

+SOCI 366 Death and Dying

 Category 2: Global and Environmental Health

 ANTH 207 Global issues in Anthropology

 BIOL 103 Biological Perspectives on Environmental Issues

 BIOL 248/248L Principles of Ecology with Lab

 CHEM 101 The Chemistry of Life

 CHEM 131/131L Science - Environment and Health with Lab

 EASC 408 Climatology and the Future of Human Society

 FDSC 151 Principles of Food Science

-FDSC 161/161L Introduction to Food Science and Technology with Lab
+FDSC 161/161L Introduction to Food Science and Technology with Lab ~ Page 314 ~

-GEOG 208 Medical Geography
+GEOG 208 The Environment, Health, and Disease

-GEOG 211 Cultural Geography
+GEOG 216 Introduction to Geographical Information Systems

 GEOL 233 Environmental Geology

 GLST/SOCI 222 The World on the Move: Migration in a Global Era

-NUTR 205 Food System Sustainability
+NUTR 208 Food System Sustainability

 SOCI 204 Environmental Sociology

 Category 3: Public Policy, Law & Ethics

 ECON 200 The Economics of Globalization

 ECON 220 Health Economics

 ECON 333 Environmental Economics

 ENVS 101 Introduction to Environmental Science and Policy

 GEOG 235 Environmental Law and Policy

 PHIL 222 Bioethics

 PHIL 234 Environmental Ethics

 POSC 229 Public Policy Analysis

 POSC 270 Race, Politics, and the Law

 POSC 325 Public Management

+SOCI 230 Law and Society

 SOCI 245 Race and Ethnic Relations

 SOCI 263 Social Inequality

 Category 4: Research and Communication

 COMM 215 Science Communication

 COMM 322 Persuasion and Social Influence

 COMM 328 Argumentation and Advocacy

+ENGL 225 Introduction to Journalism

 ENGL 280 Persuasive Writing

+ENGL 286 Professional Writing

 ENGL 311 Writing About Science

 ENGL 338 Grant Writing

 ENGL 377 Writing for Online and Social Media

 ENVS 202 Data Analysis for Scientists

 GLST 201 Research Methods: Case Studies in Globalization

+HLTH 430 Research Methods in Health and Wellness

 STAT 107 Business Statistics

 STAT 117 Introduction to Statistics

 STAT 157 Probability and Statistics

 STAT 208 Biostatistics

 MINOR IN SCIENCE COMMUNICATION (SCM) (5 COURSES)

-To declare a Science Communication minor, students must complete the appropriate form and obtain the signature of one of the following department chairs: Communication Arts, English, or Physics and Earth Sciences.
+To declare a Science Communication minor, students must complete the appropriate form and obtain the signature of one of the following department chairs: Communication, Media, & Performance, English, or Environment, Society, & Sustainability.
 Students should meet with an advisor in the minor to design a plan for completing the minor.
 The specific courses taken depend in part on the student's major.
 To complete the minor, four (4) of the five (5) courses must be taken outside the student's major department.
 No Science Communication minor will be awarded without compliance with the above format.

 The minor in Science Communication consists of three (3) required courses, one (1) additional course in written, oral, or visual communication, and one (1) additional science course beyond the General Education requirements of Domain II-B, as follows:

 The minor requires five (5) courses as follows:

 A. Three (3) required courses: